rustasync/team/src/task-model/real/tasks.md

 # Tasks

-The `futures` crate does not define a `Task` trait directly, but instead defines the more general concept of *futures*, something we'll be diving into in much more detail soon.
-For the moment, though, let's look at the core definition for future (ignoring its many defaulted methods):
+The `futures` crate does not define a `Task` trait directly, but instead defines the more general concept of *futures*, something we'll be diving into in detail soon.
+For the moment, though, let's look at the core definition for futures:

 ```rust,no_run
 /// An asynchronous computation that completes with a value or an error.